gabtoschi/gabtoschi.github.io/content/en/blog/review/clem.md

 {% render "components/youtube" id:"x1MKndMRjWE" %}

 It's so interesting to see a team missed their initial goal but creating an incredible experience anyways.
 For me, a "puzzlevania" is still a good idea that I wanted to see well executed.
 Even so, **CLeM** was a really good puzzle game, with enigmas inspired by a lot of different genres.
 From the one-off inventory combining to the ciphers and patterns, and even coming to the tool aspect of the magical toys: **CLeM could have a linear progression, but thinky fun is sprinkled all through it**.
 And the big mystery of all, "what's happening here?", hit me so hard that I needed to finish it in one night.
 If you are also curious, you may wanna see what's inside the pages of this intriguing notebook.

+{% render "components/thanks" message:"The team behind this game sent me a copy of the game so I could play it and write my review.
+Thanks for the trust!" %}